Engineering News-Record

 The Engineering News-Record (widely known as ENR) is an American weekly magazine that provides news, analysis, data and opinion for the construction industry worldwide.
 It is widely regarded as one of the construction industry's most authoritative publications and is considered by many to be the "bible" of the industry.
 It is owned by BNP Media.

 The magazine's subscribers include contractors, project owners, engineers, architects, public works officials and industry suppliers.
 It covers the design and construction of high-rise buildings, stadiums, airports, long-span bridges, dams, tunnels, power plants, industrial plants, water and wastewater projects, and toxic waste cleanup projects.
 It also covers the construction industry's financial, legal, regulatory, safety, environmental, management, corporate and labor issues.

 ENR annually ranks the largest contractors and design firms in the U.S. and internationally.
 Its "construction economics" section covers the cost fluctuations of a wide range of building materials.

 History

 Engineering News announces merger with Engineering Record to form new publication (1917).

 ENR traces its roots to two publications.
 The older magazine was first published as The Engineer and Surveyor in 1874.
 This publication was later renamed The Engineer, Architect and Surveyor, then Engineering News and American Railway Journal and eventually Engineering News.
 The second publication was first known as The Plumber and Sanitary Engineer.
 It was later renamed The Sanitary Engineer, then Engineering and Building Record, and finally Engineering Record with Frank W. Skinner as its editor (1888–1914).
 In 1917, Engineering News and Engineering Record merged to become the magazine that is published today, Engineering News-Record with E.J.
 Mehren as its editor until 1924.
+Long-tenured editor-in-chiefs of the magazine have included Waldo G. Bowman (1940–1963), Arthur J. Fox Jr. (1964–1988), and Jan Tuchman (2001–2022).